dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 """"

 This is the string identifier of the use case.
-The name typically matches the user case configuration filename without the **.conf** extension.
+The name typically matches the use case configuration filename without the **.conf** extension.

 Example::